HydroModPy/HydroModPy/docs/source/architecture/packages/schema.rst

   re-reported with ``reused`` set and nothing is written, a different one is refused.
 A reuse trusts the seal; ``verify_job()`` is what does not.
+- ``job/chain.py`` -- running several capabilities in a row, and the one module of the package that composes rather than describes.
+It knows no capability: it resolves each link against the **declaration** of the step it comes from, writes each ``request.json``, and takes the registry that produces a body as an argument, because that registry lives in ``cli``.
 - ``job/documents.py``, ``job/digest.py``, ``job/refusal.py`` --
   atomic writes, the two digests, and the pointed refusal.